 This fascinating walk through the heart of the City follows the Path of the Fire from its beginning in the premises of the Kings baker to its conclusion close to the mighty St. Pauls Cathedral, passing through some of London’s most historic surviving buildings and hearing tales of some of the Capitals most prominent citizens.

-Tours run every Saturday at 1.00 pm and on Sundays and weekdays by prior agreement for groups of 4 or more.
+Tours run every Saturday at 12.00 midday and on Sundays and weekdays by prior agreement for groups of 4 or more.
 The tour lasts for around 2 hours and is a little over 2 miles in length

-A Primary School Walk has been developed for children aged under the age of 10 who have learned about the Great Fire of London, this tour lasts around an hour and a quarter and is a reduced version of the main tour, being around a mile and a quarter in length.
-The Primary School Walk starts on Saturday at 11.00 am or other times buy prior agreement and includes a Great Fire of London handout for the children to take away with them.
+A Primary School Walk has been developed for children aged under the age of 10 who have learned about the Great Fire of London.
+This tour lasts around an hour and a quarter and is a reduced version of the main tour, being around a mile and a quarter in length.
+The Primary School Walk starts on Saturday at 10.30 am.
+Alternatively, other times can be purchased prior to agreement.
+Each child will receive a Great Fire of London handout to take away with them.

 To join the tour, please book a place via one of the following options: